KBA-Learning/KBA_CHF_NPCI_B7/Day7_UpgradeChaincode_ScriptFile/README.md

 **Chaincode lifecycle**

 Make sure that the chaincode is available in the `Chaincode` folder at the same location of `Fabric-network` folder.
-Edit the MSP IDs in the smart contract and create a new collection file.

 ############## **peer0_Org1 terminal** ##############